kennell/schiene/README.md

 # schiene
 schiene is a Python library for interacting with Bahn.de.
 Consider it a unofficial API client.

+Note: the Bahn.de HTML code is a steaming pile of shit that can cause this library to break at any time.
+Do not use for any serious stuff.

 ## Install